 A similar correlation between harmony and metre, with increasing degrees of ambiguity in both, can also be found in the work of Claude Debussy (1862-1918) and in the music of the Second Viennese School: along with the phenomenon that Arnold Schoenberg (1874-1951) termed the emancipation of the dissonance, came a similar emancipation from the tyranny of the bar line.

-The composer most readily acknowledged as having accomplished this was Igor Stravinsky (1882-1970), but the way in he achieved this was very different to that of the composers of the late Romantic period and the Second Viennese School.
-In their work, the characteristic indistinctness of rhythm and metre was produced by the juxtaposition of 2 and 3 divisions of the beat sometimes coupled to notes tied across bar lines, polyrhythm (e.g. 2 or 4 divisions of the beat in one voice and 3 divisions in another), irregular or frequently changing time signatures, frequent fluctuations of tempo by way of accelerando, ritenuto and rubato together with an absence of regular rhythmic accompaniment.
+The composer most readily acknowledged as having accomplished this was Igor Stravinsky (1882-1970), but the methods by which he achieved this were very different to those of the composers of the late Romantic period and the Second Viennese School.
+In their work, the characteristic indistinctness of rhythm and metre was produced by a number of means: among them, the juxtaposition of duplet and triplet divisions of the beat often coupled to notes tied across bar lines; polyrhythm (e.g. duplet divisions of the beat in one voice and triplet divisions in another); irregular or frequently changing time signatures; frequent fluctuations of tempo by way of accelerando, ritenuto and rubato together with an absence of regular rhythmic accompaniment.
 In Stravinsky’s case, however, the innovation was in the bold complexity and irregularity of metre.
-In his ballet, Le Sacre du Printemps (The Rite of Spring), he took this to unprecedented lengths: Les augures printaniers has a main theme which is purely rhythmic; it consists of a single repeated chord, punctuated by accents which augur the metrical complexities to come.
-There is a complete absence of melodic movement in its exposition and even the chord played by the strings, punctuated by sforzando horns, is percussive rather than harmonic in its effect, thus emphasising the rhythmic aspect;
+In his ballet, Le Sacre du Printemps (The Rite of Spring), he took this to unprecedented lengths: Les augures printaniers features a principal theme that is purely rhythmic; it consists of a single repeated chord, punctuated by accents which augur the metrical complexities to come.
+There is a complete absence of melodic movement, initially, and even the chord played by the strings, punctuated by sforzando horns, is percussive rather than harmonic in its effect, thus emphasising the rhythmic aspect;

 Stravinsky – Le Sacre du Printemps; Les augures printaniers